wp-plugins/instafx/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Power up your WordPress site with InstaFX, Add filtering to your WordPress images. vintage, lomo, clarity, sinCity, sunrise, crossProcess, and more.
+Power up your WordPress site with InstaFX, Add filtering to your WordPress images.
+Vintage, Lomo, Clarity, SinCity, Sunrise, CrossProcess, and more.

 == Description ==
 The main focus of InstaFX is manipulating images using the HTML5 canvas and Javascript.
 It's a combination of a simple-to-use interface with advanced and efficient image/canvas editing techniques.